gangdong/gangdong.github.io/_posts/2021-05-09-Android-jack-issue.markdown

 description: This article may help you when you build AOSP and encounter the jack server issue "SSL error when connecting to the Jack server".
 keywords: Android/jack/SSL error
 ---
 I met an issue `Communication error with Jack server (35)` when built the AOSP yesterday.
 I can build the AOSP successfully before this issue popped up.
-I spent hours figuring out why and solving the problem.
+I spent hours figuring out why and solved the problem.

 ## Issue
 My build environment of the AOSP is